The Hunt for Red October: Development

 From a young age, Clancy was an avid reader of naval history and sea exploration but was later rejected from serving in the military because of his poor eyesight.
 Since graduating from high school and eventually earning an English major, he had always wanted to write a novel.
 He eventually worked as an insurance agent for a small business owned by his then-wife's family.

 In his spare time, Clancy started working on The Hunt for Red October on November 11, 1982, and finished it four months later on February 23, 1983.
-Contrary to popular belief that Clancy had access to top-secret intelligence in researching for the novel, he consulted technical manuals, discussions with former submariners and books like Norman Polmar's Guide to the Soviet Navy and Combat Fleets of the World in order to maintain accuracy in describing Soviet submarines.
+Clancy consulted technical manuals, discussions with former submariners and books like Norman Polmar's Guide to the Soviet Navy and Combat Fleets of the World to maintain accuracy in describing Soviet submarines.

 He then submitted the first draft of the novel to the Naval Institute Press, where he previously wrote an article on the MX missile for their magazine Proceedings of the U.S. Naval Institute.
 Three weeks later, the publication company returned his manuscript, along with a request to cut about a hundred pages' worth of numerous technical details.
 After fixing his work, Clancy then sold The Hunt for Red October to the Naval Institute Press for a modest sum of $5,000.

 Having recently decided to publish fiction, the publication company made Clancy's work their first published novel.
 Editor Deborah Grosvenor later recalled convincing the publishers: "I think we have a potential best-seller here, and if we don't grab this thing, somebody else would."
 She believed Clancy had an "innate storytelling ability, and his characters had this very witty dialogue".